OldSurferDude/Energy-Meter/README.md

 As currently (17 Jan 24) designed, the data is sent to a MySensors gateway.
 On the recieving end could be another Arduino Nano, a computer running Ubuntu with a Home Assistant running in a Virtual Box on that computer.

+25 February 2024: Version 22 has been running for a week now without problems.
+Circuit was modified by inserting a diode between the power supply 5V and the Arduino 5V to prevent current coming from the Arduino going into the power supply.
+This happens when the Arduino is powered by the USB connection while programming.
+In this situation, without this diode, the power supply will become non-functional.

 ## Here are some serious safety considerations
 Doesn’t matter how cheap it is if it’s not safe.